FGC-Team-Brazil/FGCLib/doc/en/6 - Migrating to FTCDashboard.md

 # Migrating to FTCDashboard

 In this documentation we'll teach you how to use FtcDashboard instead of the SDK's standard Telemetry.
-To make it easier to understand, Team Brazil has recorded a video explaining the whole process step by step.
-Access the video [here]().
+To make it easier to understand, Team Brazil has made a subsystemExample using the FtcDashboard.
+You can access the example in the branch _**new/ftcDashboard**_.

 ## Using MultipleTelemetry
 When using standard Telemetry with FGCLib, the Telemetry object is passed to the